 (4) In the case of a transfer of a co-operative that has a share capital to a new body that has a share capital, the transfer must result in every member of the co-operative at the date of transfer who held shares in the co-operative being the holder of shares in the capital of the new body equal in number and nominal value to the shares held by the member as a member of the co-operative.

+(5) If —

+(a) section 131(2) applies to rules of a co-operative; and

+(b) those rules provide for a period shorter than 2 years to apply for the purposes of each of section 132(1)(a), (b) and (c) and section 133(1),

+subsection (2) of this section applies in relation to the co-operative as if the reference in that subsection to 2 years were a reference to the shorter period that applies for the purposes of each of section 132(1)(a), (b) and (c) and section 133(1) under those rules.

+[Section 309 amended by No. 7 of 2016 s.
+105.]

 310. Effect of new certificate of registration

 A certificate of registration or incorporation as the new body issued by the appropriate officer under the law applicable to the new body is evidence that all the requirements of this Division about registration or incorporation have been complied with.